sgan81/apfs-fuse/README.md

 * vol=n: Same as -v, specify the volume number to mount if you don't want volume 0.
 * blksize=n: Set the physical block size (default: 512 bytes).
 * pass=...: Specify volume passphrase (same as -r).
+* xid=...: Try to mount older XID.
+May be useful if the container is corrupt.
+* snap=...: Mount snapshot with given XID.
+Use apfsutil to display snapshot ids.

 The blksize parameter is required for proper partition table parsing on some newer macs.
 However the current driver should be able to detect the block size automatically.